 The type of tea you choose to brew can also help to soothe stress and anxiety.
-One of the key reasons tea is so beneficial for your health is due to L-Theanine, an amino acid that helps to balance mood.
+One of the key reasons tea is so beneficial for your health is due to L-theanine, an amino acid that helps to balance mood.
 Although theanine levels differ because of many different factors, teas also contain a number of beneficial ingredients that can help to settle your mind and reduce stress on your body.
 The next time you’re feeling a little (or a lot!) frazzled, try reaching for one of these types of tea and discover some of the best relaxing tea.

-With a smooth flavor that makes it easy to sip on, chamomile tea is one of the most popular tea varieties.
+With a smooth flavor that makes it easy to sip on, chamomile tea is one of the most popular tea flavors.
 Because it’s an herbal tea, the caffeine-free blend won’t spike your anxiety levels, and can be sipped on at any time of day.
 Chamomile tea is made from dried chamomile flowers, and comes in two varieties: German chamomile and Roman chamomile.
 The tea helps to naturally increase serotonin and melatonin levels in your body, leaving you feeling relaxed without feeling drowsy.
-Plus, it can help relieve tension by soothing muscle aches and headaches often associated with stress and anxiety.
+Plus, it can help relieve tension by relaxing muscle aches and soothing headaches often associated with stress and anxiety.